GatorEducator/dockagator/README.md

 This will use `"$(pwd)"` (the current directory) as the project directory and `"$HOME/.dockagator"` as the cached GatorGrader directory; both directories must exist, although only the project directory must contain something.
+The cache directory should not contain anything other than directories and programs created by DockaGator, otherwise they may be overridden.
+To create the directory given here (so that this exact command will work), execute `mkdir $HOME/.dockagator`.